-Micro apartments are becoming a city-wide trend in Washington, D.C..
-Though definitions vary, a micro-unit is any apartment that is less than 500 square feet (some of them are as small as 250 square feet).
+Micro apartments are becoming a city-wide trend in Washington, D.C.
+Though definitions vary, a micro-unit is an apartment that is less than 500 square feet (some of them are as small as 250 square feet).
 They are generally one master bedroom with an attached kitchen and bathroom.
-The term “micro-unit” is the new real estate buzz word for what has long been called a "studio” or “efficiency”.
+The term “micro-unit” is the new real estate buzzword for what has long been called a "studio” or “efficiency”.

 Micro-unit projects are being planned for some of the city’s most appealing neighborhoods such as The Wharf development in Southwest D.C., and the Patterson Mansion in Dupont Circle.
 (See a list of planned projects below) Thinking about moving to one of these units?
 Here are some pros and cons to help you make a decision.

 - Affordable rent (as compared to larger units) in a desirable neighborhood.

 - Eliminates the need for a roommate and the conflicts that can come along with living with other people.

 - Some communities offer common areas to encourage socialization among neighbors, including community kitchens, café areas, and a library.
 These features may make it easier to get to know your neighbors than in a traditional apartment building.

 - Small space may encourage individuals to be more active and socially involved to avoid claustrophobia.

 - With limited space, renters are unlikely to accumulate too much stuff.

 - May feel claustrophobic in a small space.

 - Requires compact furniture and organization.